kessler/node-loadbalance-middleware/readme.md

 Creates a middleware that distributes requests between the middlewares specified in the provided array in a round robin fashion

 ### `loadbalance.engine(engine)`
-For more custom uses or tweaks, tou can use any engine in [loadbalance](https://github.com/kessler/node-loadbalance)
+For more custom uses or tweaks, you can use any engine in [loadbalance](https://github.com/kessler/node-loadbalance)

 ## see also
 [loadbalance module](https://github.com/kessler/node-loadbalance)